IBDecodable/IBLinter/Rules.md

 |:---------------:|:---------------:|
 |   Default Rule  |  `false` |

-Force to background color of stackview should be default.
+Force background color of stackview to be default.

 ## ImageResourcesRule